Understanding AWS Lambda scaling and throughput

 There are CloudWatch metrics available to monitor your account and function concurrency to ensure that your applications can scale as expected.
 Monitor function Invocations and Duration to understand throughput.
 Throttles show throttled invocations.

-ConcurrentExecutions tracks the total number of runtime environments that are processing events.
+ConcurrentExecutions tracks the total number of execution environments that are processing events.
 Ensure this doesn’t reach your account concurrency to avoid account throttling.
 Use the metric for individual functions to see which are using account concurrency, and also ensure reserved concurrency is not too high.
 For example, a function may have a reserved concurrency of 2000, but is only using 10.

 UnreservedConcurrentExecutions show the number of function invocations without reserved concurrency.
 This is your available account concurrency buffer.